“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “No, nevermind, it’s nothing.
 Sorry Nayleen.”
 Cyial said in more of a collected tone than Sairek managed to do.

-“Sorry, Nayleen.”
-Cyial apologized again.
+“We know.
+We're sorry, Nayleen.”
+Cyial apologized again with a frown.
 She turned back around, grumbling and Sairek moved to grab Cyial’s hand who turned to send a glare at Sairek, who was smirking smugly at him.

 “You’re right, teasing someone to see their cute reactions is fun.
 Maybe I’ll start doing it more, too.”
 Sairek whispered.
 "Finally, I get to see you be the one blushing for once."